dimitrifrazao/burrito_shop/README.md

 First make sure you have [docker](https://www.docker.com/) installed.
 I recommend downloading [docker desktop](https://www.docker.com/products/docker-desktop/).

+You can find the burrito shop app & mysql images at my [docker hub](https://hub.docker.com/repositories/dimitrifrazao)

-To clone this app docker image run: `docker pull dimitrifrazao/burrito_shop:latest`
+To clone the app docker image run: `docker pull dimitrifrazao/burrito_shop-web_app`
-To run the image: `docker run dimitrifrazao/burrito_shop:latest`
+To clone the mysql docker image run: `docker pull dimitrifrazao/burrito_shop-mysql`

-You can also build the image from the dockerfile in this project:
+You can also set your .env file and build the docker compose yml file.
-`docker build . -t dimitrifrazao/burrito_shop:latest`

-Note: the image is just for the app.
-If you want docker to also launch mysql then run docker-compose.
-First, make sure you have the app image (either build or clone as mentioned above).
 To launch the docker-compose run: `docker-compose up`

 ## .env file variables